 First, we'll go over the different description boxes, what they do, and ways to use them to optimal effect.
 The following image will demonstrate.

 DESCRIPTION BOX EXPLANATION

-As you can see on the image above, we have four primary description boxes that we'll be working with.
+As you can see on the image above, we have five primary description boxes that we'll be working with.
 [Task Name].
 [Description].
-[Quick Add]. and
+[Quick Add].
+[Priority], and

 [Task Name] is pretty self explanatory.
 It's how your task will be named when searching for it, when presenting it to customers, and when adding to the option boards.